A Martian Christmas

-A Martian Christmas is a Mexican-American sci-fi Christmas animated film, released direct-to-video on November 11, 2009.
-The film was produced by Ánima Estudios and Porchlight Entertainment.
+A Martian Christmas is a Mexican-American-Irish sci-fi Christmas animated film, released direct-to-video on November 10, 2009.
+The film was produced by Ánima Estudios, Porchlight Entertainment and Telegael.
 The film was directed by José Alejandro García Muñoz.

 Although it was described as a "television movie", there is currently no further information about the film's air date or network.